mikecotrone/CalendarTimeChooser/README.md

 - 24 hour bug fixes

 Whats New in 1.5?
 -----------------
-- Added Localizations for: Enlish, Afrikaans, Dutch, French, German, Italian, Polish, Spanish, and Swedish
+- Added Localizations for: English, Afrikaans, Dutch, French, German, Italian, Polish, Spanish, and Swedish
 - Jim McKay spent alot of time restructuring the containers to clean up alot code flow
 - Jim McKay was able to render the Clock Hands flawlessly in v1.5
 - Jim McKay added the method to Sync the clock on startup with the Current Time